80+ Substrates

 Frequently Asked Questions

-What temperature for sublimation mugs?
+What is the ideal temperature and time for sublimating ceramic mugs?

-Can you sublimate on cotton?
+Can you sublimate on cotton or dark-colored fabrics?

 🔗 Related Tools